niksumeiko/payment-form-react-tdd-kata/README.md

-# Payment form React with TDD Kata
+# Payment form in React with TDD Kata

 This project helps to learn shipping React app using Test-driven Development.